Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Engrant is the only grant discovery platform that automatically researches your organization's characteristics—including whether you're women-led, minority-serving, or have specific geographic focus—and matches these against funder eligibility criteria before showing results.

-When Candid FDO might be the better choice
+When Candid might be the better choice

 We believe in honest comparisons.
 Here's when each tool makes sense.

-CUse Candid FDO if:
+CUse Candid if:

 - You need deep historical research on a specific foundation's giving patterns over decades